Tacksman: Reputation

 The tacksman’s reputation was an ambiguous one.
 To some, he appeared to be no more than a parasitic middleman, but Dr Johnson mounted a stout defence:

 To banish the tacksman is easy, to make a country plentiful by diminishing the people, is an expeditious mode of husbandry; but that abundance, which there is nobody to enjoy, contributes little to human happiness.
 As the mind must govern the hands, so in every society the man of intelligence must direct the man of labour.
 If the tacksman be taken away, the Hebrides must in their present state be given up to grossness and ignorance; the tenant, for want of instruction, will be unskilful, and for want of admonition, will be negligent.
 The laird, in these wide estates, which often consist of islands remote from one another, cannot extend his personal influence to all his tenants; and the steward having no dignity annexed to his character, can have little authority among men taught to pay reverence only to birth, and who regard the tacksman as their hereditary superior; nor can the steward have equal zeal for the prosperity of an estate profitable only to the laird, with the tacksman, who has the laird's income involved in his own.
 The only gentlemen in the islands are the lairds, the tacksmen, and the ministers, who frequently improve their livings by becoming farmers.
 If the tacksman be banished, who will be left to impart knowledge, or impress civility?

 Decline

 The class of tacksmen was most prominent in the 17th and 18th centuries.
-The Highland Clearances destroyed the tacksman system – perhaps more thoroughly than they did the crofters – and many tacksmen emigrated to the New World.
+The Highland Clearances destroyed the tacksman system – perhaps more thoroughly than they did the crofters – and many tacksmen immigrated to the New World.